avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 ::

     > max(randseqorflengths)
-    [1] 531
+    [1] 342

-This indicates that the longest ORF that occurs in the random sequences is 531 nucleotides long.
-Thus, it is possible for an ORF of up to 531 nucleotides to occur by chance alone in a random sequence of the same length and roughly the same composition as the Bacteriophage lambda genome.
-Therefore, we could use 531 nucleotides as a threshold, and discard all ORFs found in the Bacteriophage lambda genome that are shorter than this, under the assumption that they probably arose by chance and probably do not correspond to real genes.
-How many ORFs would be left in the Bacteriophage lambda genome sequence if we used 531 nucleotides as a threshold?
+This indicates that the longest ORF that occurs in the random sequences is 342 nucleotides long.
+Thus, it is possible for an ORF of up to 342 nucleotides to occur by chance alone in a random sequence of the same length and roughly the same composition as the DEN-1 Dengue virus genome.

+Therefore, we could use 342
+nucleotides as a threshold, and discard all ORFs found in the DEN-1 Dengue virus genome that are shorter than this, under the assumption that they probably arose by chance and probably do not correspond to real genes.
+How many ORFs would be left in the DEN-1 Dengue virus genome sequence if we used 342 nucleotides as a threshold?

 ::

-    > summary(orflengths > 531)
+    > summary(orflengths > 342)
          Mode   FALSE    TRUE    NA's
-    logical     479      24       0
+      logical     115       1       0

-If we did use 531 nucleotides as a threshold, there would only be 24 ORFs left in the Bacteriophage lambda genome.
-Some of the 479 shorter ORFs that we discarded may correspond to real genes.
+If we did use 342 nucleotides as a threshold, there would only be 1 ORF left in the DEN-1 Dengue virus genome.
+Some of the 115 shorter ORFs that we discarded may correspond to real genes.

 Generally, we don't want to miss many real genes, we may want to use a more tolerant threshold.
-For example, instead of discarding all lambda ORFs that are shorter than the longest ORF found in the 10 random sequences, we could discard all lambda ORFs that are shorter than the longest 99% of ORFs in the random sequences.
+For example, instead of discarding all Dengue ORFs that are shorter than the longest ORF found in the 10 random sequences, we could discard all Dengue ORFs that are shorter than the longest 99% of ORFs in the random sequences.

 We can use the quantile() function to find *quantiles* of a set of numbers.
 The *99th* quantile for a set of numbers is the value *x* such that 99% of the numbers in the set have values less than *x*.

 For example, to find the 99th quantile of *randomseqorflengths*, we
 type: